 The oxtail recipe shared below is an authentic Jamaican recipe.
-This deeply flavoured oxtail dish starts with the oxtail intensely marinated in variety of Jamaican spices then braised down in the tastiest savoury sauce.
+This deeply flavoured oxtail dish starts with the oxtail intensely marinated in a variety of Jamaican spices then braised down in the tastiest savoury sauce.
 Oxtail stewed cooked in Jamaican spices and butterbean makes this recipe so mouthwatering.

-What Goes In It
+What Goes In Jamaican Oxtail

 How To Cook Oxtail